casper-network/docs/source/docs/casper/workflow/index.md

 -   [Transferring Tokens using a Block Explorer](token-transfer.md): a guide to transferring your CSPR tokens
 -   [Funding Testnet Accounts](testnet-faucet.md): a guide to funding your Testnet account

+## Operator Guides {#operator-guides}

+- [Set Up a Private Casper Network](setup-private-network.md): a step-by-step guide to establishing and configuring a private Casper network

 ## Developer Guides {#developer-guides}

 These developer guides highlight key features and capabilities of the Casper system.